top of page

 And as Sean Connery so eloquently stated, “Who doesn’t like a smooth finish?”

+Visit the CHART Course Store for fun and focused course bundles on all the topics YOU need!
 Start with EP Building Blocks.
 Move to EP Nuts & Bolts.
 Finish strong as an Arrhythmia Guru!

 About the ExPert.